 The UD faculty involved in this research and their associations are:

-- Thomas Epps, Assistant Professor, Chemical & Biomolecular Engineering
+- Thomas Epps, Thomas & Kipp Gutshall Professor of Chemical & Biomolecular Engineering

 - Eric Kaler, Adjunct Professor, Chemical & Biomolecular Engineering

-- Kristi Kiick, Professor and Deputy Dean of Engineering, Materials Science and Engineering
+- Kristi Kiick, Deputy Dean of Engineering and Professor of Materials Science and Engineering

-- Michael Mackay, Professor, Materials Science and Engineering,
+- Michael Mackay, Distinguished Professor of Materials Science and Engineering

-- Darrin Pochan, Professor, Materials Science and Engineering
+- Darrin Pochan, Chairperson, Department of Materials Science and Engineering and Professor, Materials Science and Engineering

 - Christopher Roberts, Associate Professor, Chemical & Biomolecular Engineering

-- Millicent Sullivan, Assistant Professor, Chemical & Biomolecular Engineering
+- Millicent Sullivan, Associate Professor, Chemical & Biomolecular Engineering

-- Norman Wagner, Professor, Chemical & Biomolecular Engineering (PI), Executive Committee (Member at Large) of the Neutron Scattering Society of America
+- Norman Wagner, Robert L. Pigford Chaired Professor of Chemical & Biomolecular Engineering and Affiliated Professor in Physics & Astronomy (PI), Executive Committee (Member at Large) of the Neutron Scattering Society of America

 Scientific and Engineering Significance